CVHSFRC589/2020-FRC-Code/README.md

 |_____________________________________________________________| -Adarsh
 </pre>

-Notes on using Spark Motors (vs TalonSRX):
+Notes on using Spark Motors (vs TalonSRX): The Spark_Motor_Files folder has everything you need + instructions
--Place